Recurrence and Density Decay for Diffusion-Limited Annihilating Systems: Postponed proofs

 It remains to prove the claim.
 Each time site~$\oo$ is visited by an $A$-particle, either that particle is annihilated at~$\oo$ or it jumps to a site chosen according to~$p(\oo,\cdot)$.
 By Lemma~\ref{lem:mtp}, $\E[\mbox{number of annihilations at }\oo] \leq \mua_0 < \infty$.
 Hence, infinitely many visits to $\oo$ almost surely imply infinitely many visits to any~$y$ such that $p(\oo,y)>0$.
 By induction on~$n$, infinitely many visits to $\oo$ almost surely imply infinitely many visits to any~$y$ such that $p^n(\oo,y)>0$ for some $n\in\N_0$, proving the claim. \end{proof}

-\begin{proof} [Proof of Lemma~\ref{lem:hittinganergodicset}] We shall actually prove the following.
-If $p(\cdot,\cdot)$ is a reflective transition kernel of~$G$, $\B\subseteq G$ is $\Gamma'$-ergodic and $X_n$ is a random walk which starts at~$\oo$ and jumps according to $p(\cdot,\cdot)$, independent of $\B$, then, almost surely, $X$ visits~$\B$ infinitely often.
+\begin{lemma*} [Lemma~\ref{lem:hittinganergodicset}\ restated] If $p(\cdot,\cdot)$ is a reflectable transition kernel of~$G$, $\B\subseteq G$ is $\Gamma'$-ergodic and $X_n$ is a random walk which starts at~$\oo$ and jumps according to $p(\cdot,\cdot)$, independent of $\B$, then, almost surely, $X$ visits~$\B$ infinitely often. \end{lemma*}